 The unity of the system of protest movement arises from its form, from protest.
 With the form of protest, it becomes apparent that, although participants seek political influence, they do not do so in normal ways.
 This eschewal of the normal channels of influence is also intended to show that the matter at issue is urgent, profound, and general, so that it cannot be processed in the usual fashion.
 Although protest movements proceed from within society–otherwise it would not be communication–it proceeds as if it were from without.
 It considers itself to be (the good) society, which does not, however, mean that it would protest against itself.
 It expresses itself from a sense of responsibility for society but against it.
 This does not, of course, hold true for all the concrete goals of these movements; but through the form of protest and the willingness to deploy stronger means if protest is not heeded, these movements differ from efforts at reform.

 This last sentence is important.
-This protest movement, as a system, is not interested in reforming what it sees as an irredeemable society.
-Trump’s followers (and they are followers, not supporters in the traditional sense) want a revolution, and they are hoping Trump gives it do them.
-But if he can’t do it (Even if he wins, which based on current polling he won’t, politics alone can’t revolutionize society), his followers will look for other ways to overturn society.
+The protest movement, as a social system, is not interested in reforming what it sees as an irredeemable society.
+Trump’s hard-core followers (and they are followers, not supporters in the traditional sense) want a revolution, and they are hoping Trump gives it do them.
+But if he can’t do it (Even if he wins, politics alone can’t revolutionize society), his followers will look for other ways to overturn society.

 Politics can play around with trade agreements, but that alone isn’t going to change the global economy.
 Nor can politics prevent women and ethnic minorities from accessing the education system and gaining social power.